Professional Communication

 The OPC XML-DA (Data Access) specification builds on the OPC Data Access specifications to communicate data in XML.
 It incorporates SOAP and Web services.
 The current version of the OPC XML-DA specification is 1.01.
 XML is a technology that is readily available across a wide range of platforms, and the OPC XML-DA is not tied to Microsoft COM/DCOM as the other OPC "Classic" specifications are.

 OPC XML Data Access (OPC XML-DA) is the OPC Foundations's adoptions of the XML set of technologies to facilitate the exchange of plant data across the Internet, and upwards into the enterprise domain.
-Note: For newer installations, OPC Unified Architecture (OPC-UA) provides a superset of OPC XML-DA functionality.
+Note: For newer installations, OPC Unified Architecture (OPC UA) provides a superset of OPC XML-DA functionality.
 There is, however, a large installed base of OPC XML-DA servers.

-OPC XML-DA
+OPC XML-DA logo

 OPC XML-DA is fully and transparently supported by QuickOPC.
 You can develop OPC clients with XML data access capabilities easily with help of QuickOPC components.